 X = X + Y

-stored in X and put the result in X. How might this be accomplished with machine
+This statement instructs the computer to add the value stored in Y to the valuestored in X and put the result in X. How might this be accomplished with machine

 instructions?
 Let us assume that the variables X and Y correspond to locations 513